 Harvest’s Productive Assets section provides a deep dive into users’ profit and loss (P&L) on a protocol level, helping them identify which positions work best.
 Clicking into each asset gives users a comprehensive breakdown of their positions, with statistics such as annualized time-weighted rate of returns and projected yields.
 Harvest also provides detailed information on current P&L components and historical P&L dating back to the initiation of the position.

-Under the DeFi tab, Harvest shows users exactly where their P&L comes from.
-The P&L breakdown for any period – weekly, monthly, or year-to-date – is segmented into seven key components: Rewards Earned, Interests Earned, LP Fees Earned, HODL P&L, Delta, Interest Paid, and Impermanent Loss across that same period.
+The historical P&L breakdown for any period – weekly, monthly, or year-to-date – is segmented into seven key components: Rewards Earned, Interests Earned, LP Fees Earned, HODL P&L, Delta, Interest Paid, and Impermanent Loss across that same period.
 Try Harvest out here!

 In a space where users are constantly seeking the best yields and rotating crops, platforms like DeFiLlama and DappRadar make it remarkably easy for people to analyze protocol performance.
 DeFiLlama is the largest DeFi TVL aggregator, tracking over 800 protocols from over 80 different blockchains.
 They mainly provide TVL data and rank the best yields across a wide variety of blockchains and DeFi protocols.
 This is incredibly useful for users to analyze the DeFi landscape and study the performance of protocols.